Kumasi: Urban planning

 Historically, the city was planned based on traditional land settlement patterns and land use systems of the Asante Empire.
-Although the city was not 'formally' planned, it was considered to be well-organized with physical structures complying to the local culture and architecture.
-Some areas of Kumasi were declared as sacred.
+Although the city was not "formally" planned, it was considered to be well-organized with physical structures complying to the local culture and architecture.
+Some areas of Kumasi were declared sacred.
 At the time of Bowdich's visit in 1817, Kumasi was documented to have contained 27 streets.
 Another source in the mid-1880s identified 50 streets.
 In the present time, Kumasi is described as having unregulated informal activities, overdevelopment of slums, rapid urban growth, and poor services.

 Housing

 Compound houses are the most popular style of housing in Kumasi, being able to house 8 to 15 households on average.
 A typical compound house is usually a one-storey building containing single rooms surrounding a square courtyard.
 They are usually built using low-cost construction materials and by local labour.
 A 1996 study found that approximately 20% of home owners actually own their homes and more than 60% are migrants, either foreign or from other parts of Ghana.

 Aside from compounds, non-compound housing tends to be in the form of either bungalows or two-storey buildings set in substantially spacious plots or of apartment buildings.
 Additionally, there is also a small government sector of relatively small, single household dwellings.
 These non-compound types only constitute around 43% of houses.
 In 1986, only 12% of households (close to all of which were in non-compound housing) had toilets which was not shared with other households and 30% had no access to a toilet in the house.
 Owners have tended to have much better access to services that other tenure groups, where 46% have exclusive use of a toilet while only 14% has none.